vlgithub17/ref-skapi/README.md

 ## **Works Seamlessly with Pure HTML**

-No need for complex JavaScript just to handle user input—Skapi fully embraces HTML forms, making backend interaction as simple as submitting a form.
+No need for complex JavaScript just to handle user input.

+Skapi fully embraces pure HTML forms, making backend interaction as simple as submitting a form.

 ### **User Login**